What is a New Hampshire Annual Report?

 What happens if you don’t file the Annual Report on time?

-If the Annual Report isn’t filed on time, a $50 penalty is assessed.
-By not filing on time, the entity is no longer is good standing with the state.
+If the Annual Report isn’t filed on time, a $50 late fee penalty is assessed.
+By not filing on time, the business entity is no longer in good standing with the state.
 By not being in a status of good standing it may be difficult for the entity to prove its existence when signing up with new vendors, loans, etc.

-If the report isn’t filed within 2 years, the entity will be administratively dissolved by the Secretary of State.
+If the report isn’t filed within two consecutive years, the entity will be administratively dissolved by the Secretary of State.

 How do you change the Registered Agent?